-The Denar deposits, according to the maturity, are divided into demand deposits, short-term and long-term deposits.
+According to the maturity, Denar deposits are divided into demand deposits, short-term and long-term deposits.
 The deposits in foreign currency are divided in short-term and long-term deposits.

 5.1.6.2.
 Nongovernment sector loans granted by banks and savings houses